 2. BookBar

-Head down Finsbury Park way and make a beeline down the Blackstock Road.
-Amidst the Arsenal pubs you’ll happen upon BookBar, a lovely little hangout that melds two rather enjoyable worlds together.
-If you like reading (and indeed, shouting about the books you love) and a glass of wine, this is the spot for you.
+Head over to Finsbury Park and make a beeline down the Blackstock Road.
+Amidst the plethora of Arsenal pubs, you’ll also stumble upon BookBar – a lovely hybrid hangout that melds two rather enjoyable worlds together.
+If you’re a fan of reading and you like a good glass of wine; this is the perfect spot for you.
+On a normal day, you’ll find book lovers joining in conversation about their latest read, but you’ll also be treated to regular events with authors and even live music nights.

 3. Where The Pancakes Are